 Other practical steps to keep you safe and motoring

 If your car is more than five years old, make sure you check the battery.
 Every winter, there comes those especially brutal sub-zero morning’s that drains the last bit of power from any weak car battery.

 Even if your battery is relatively new, as part of your winter car care process, you should inspect it before winter arrives.
-Make certain the terminals and posts are free of corrosion (clean with baking soda and water), the terminals are tight and then spray with a lubricating protectant such as Wurth CU 800.
+Make certain the terminals and posts are free of corrosion (clean with baking soda and water), the terminals are tight and then spray with a lubricating cleaner such as WD40 Contact Cleaner .